-It is at the SIC's discretion to take corrective action by replacing an Investment Manager, if it deems it appropriate, at any time.
+It is at the SIC's discretion to take corrective action by replacing an Investment Manager, as deemed appropriate by the SIC, at any time.
 The watchlist is not the only route for removing an existing Investment Manager.
 The aforementioned events, or any other events of concern identified by the SIC, may prompt the immediate removal of an Investment Manager without it being watchlisted.